-Snow Hill Hydrangea
+Beautiful Snow Hill Hydrangea

 This shrub has a classic shape and is used in many types of landscape plans.
 The maintenance is simple.
 There are no fancy pruning techniques or schedules to learn and follow.
-Because of this shrub blooms on new wood only, merely cut it nearly to the ground in early spring.
+Because of this, shrub blooms on new wood only, merely cut it nearly to the ground in early spring.
 Regular watering is all it requires.
 The soft, white blooms start as pale green and turn white as the flower matures during the season.
-This provides some variety without the bother of large plants and planting time and figuring out bloom cycles and times.
+That provides some variety without the bother of large plants and planting time and figuring out bloom cycles and times.
 This shrub keeps them coming.
-The flowers are big and showy, resembling big snowballs, hence earning its name.
+The flowers are big and showy, resembling giant snowballs, hence earning its name.
 Despite the enormous size of the blooms, the branches are sturdy, and the flowers never droop like so many large flowering plants tend to do.

 They look lovely in a row, creating an informal border in the yard or as one specimen plant to light up a corner.
 The night garden glows with this beauty as a centerpiece.
 Since they bloom well in partial sun/shade, they can look stunning on the side of the house that is shaded by the neighboring homes or large trees.

 Make sure the bloom itself is mature.
 Wait several weeks, at least, before cutting for drying.
 Strip the leaves from the stems before cutting them.
-Cut the stems around 12" long and put them in a vase tall enough that the stems are at least halfway submerged.
+Cut the stems around 12″ long and put them in a vase tall enough that the stems are at least halfway submerged.
 Put the vase out of direct sunlight and let the water evaporate over time.
 By the time the water is gone, the flowers should be thoroughly dried and ready to use and enjoy.